Spectre of capital flight slows China FX reform drive

 But as long as investors and depositors believe Beijing could tap its foreign exchange reserves to fund a bailout, a run on banks or a credit crunch for local governments and state-owned enterprises is unlikely.

 "Chinese households hold a huge amount of deposits," said Yu Yongding, a former member of the central bank's monetary policy committee.
-China has 84 trillion yuan in corporate and household bank deposits.
+China has 84 trillion yuan ($13.45 trillion) in corporate and household bank deposits.

 "If households want to diversify their holdings into foreign assets, say just 10 percent of their assets, capital outflow will become huge, which will lead to a fall of the (yuan) and then there will be panic and more outflows -- a herd effect," said Yu, who is now director of the Institute of World Economics and Politics at the Chinese Academy of Social Sciences (CASS).